adunstan/pgjdbc/docs/documentation/head/connect.md

 * **blobAsBytea** = boolean

-    When true, Blobs are treated as bytea fields, instead as Large Objects,
+    When true, Blobs are treated as bytea fields, instead of as Large Objects,

     By default blobAsBytea is false.

 * **clobAsText** = boolean

-    When true, Clobs are treated as text fields, instead as Large Objects,
+    When true, Clobs are treated as text fields, instead of as Large Objects,

     By default clobAsText is false.